UBC-DSCI/introduction-to-datascience-python/source/classification1.md

 # As before, the fit object lists the function that trains the model as well as the "best" settings
 # for the number of neighbors and weight function (for now, these are just the values we chose
-#  manually when we created `knn_spec` above).
+#  manually when we created `knn` above).
 But now the fit object also includes information about
 # the overall workflow, including the centering and scaling preprocessing steps.
 # In other words, when we use the `predict` function with the `knn_fit` object to make a prediction for a new
 # observation, it will first apply the same recipe steps to the new observation.